Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 What is Fatty Liver Disease?

-Fatty liver disease, medically known as hepatic steatosis, occurs when excessive fat accumulates in the liver cells.
-This buildup can affect liver function and overall health.
-Fatty liver disease is primarily divided into two types:
+Fatty liver disease, medically known as hepatic steatosis, occurs when excessive fat accumulates in liver cells, potentially impairing liver function and overall health.
+This condition can be categorized into two primary types:

 Non-Alcoholic Fatty Liver Disease (NAFLD):

-This type occurs in individuals who do not consume alcohol excessively.
-NAFLD is often linked with metabolic conditions such as obesity, type 2 diabetes, and high cholesterol.
-The progression includes:
+NAFLD affects individuals who do not consume alcohol excessively.
+It’s commonly linked with metabolic disorders such as obesity, type 2 diabetes, and high cholesterol.
+The progression of NAFLD includes:

 Simple Steatosis:

-In this early stage, fat accumulates in the liver without causing inflammation or damage, often leading to no symptoms.
+In this early stage, fat accumulates without inflammation or damage, often leading to no noticeable symptoms.

 Non-Alcoholic Steatohepatitis (NASH):

-This stage involves both fat accumulation and liver inflammation, leading to potential liver damage and fibrosis (scar tissue formation).
+This stage features both fat accumulation and inflammation, which can lead to liver damage and fibrosis (the formation of scar tissue).

 Fibrosis:

-Continuous inflammation leads to scar tissue formation, which can impair liver function.
+Prolonged inflammation results in scar tissue that can impair liver function.

 Cirrhosis:

-In this advanced stage, extensive scarring severely hampers liver function, potentially resulting in liver failure or liver cancer.
+In advanced stages, extensive scarring severely hampers liver function, possibly leading to liver failure or liver cancer.

 Alcoholic Fatty Liver Disease: